 4 Even before a word is on my tongue,

 5 You hem me in, behind and before,

 and lay your hand upon me.

 6 Such knowledge is too wonderful for me;

 it is high; I cannot attain it.

-If we consider verse five, to be hemmed in behind and before, is the same Hebrew wording for laying siege to a city.
+If we consider verse six, to be hemmed in behind and before, is the same Hebrew wording for laying siege to a city.
 God is saying He keeps me on a short leash or a tight rein, just like I did with my grandson.
-The God of all creation loves me enough to know the words I will say before I say them and knows the truth my words.
+The God of all creation loves me enough to know the words I will say before I say them and knows the truth behind my words.
 How wonderful; how fearful.